neelsmith/latphone/shared/src/main/tut/index.md

 -   alphabets classify puncutation characters, vowels, consonants and semivowels
 -   Latin strings belong to a specific alphabet class
 -   Latin strings can syllabify themselves based on the alphabet class they belong to
+-   Syntax of numeric strings can be validated, and integer values computed for arbitrary numeric strings.

 ## Links